Ace Frehley: Solo career/Frehley's Comet

 Frehley's Comet, a mixture of hard rock and pop metal, was a successful return to the music scene for Frehley.
 The album peaked at No. 43 on the Billboard 200 (selling nearly 500,000 copies), and the single, a Russ Ballard cover "Into the Night", reached No. 27 on the Mainstream Rock Tracks chart.
-"Rock Soldiers" was an autobiographic song, written partially about Frehley's April 1982 police chase in White Plains, NY while driving a DeLorean with his friend.
-The video for "Rock Soldiers" received moderate airplay on MTV, particularly on Headbangers Ball.
+"Rock Soldiers" was an autobiographic song, written partially about Frehley's April 1982 police chase in White Plains, New York while driving a DeLorean with his friend.
+The music video for "Rock Soldiers" received moderate airplay on MTV, particularly on Headbangers Ball.

 Despite the positive reviews and healthy album sales of Frehley's Comet, Frehley was unable to maintain much commercial momentum.
 Two 1988 Frehley's Comet albums—the live EP Live+1 and second studio album Second Sighting peaked at No. 84 and No. 81, respectively.
 A pair of tours in support of Alice Cooper and Iron Maiden ended prematurely, with the band claiming lack of payment in both cases.
 In order to reverse his band's declining commercial fortunes, Frehley dropped the Frehley's Comet moniker and issued 1989's Trouble Walkin' under his own name.
 Tod Howarth and Jamie Oldaker also decided to leave before recording started on the album, and were replaced by Scarlet and Sandy Slavin.
-Despite the return to a more traditional hard rock style, Trouble Walkin continued the pattern of declining sales, and peaked at #102.
-After the tour for Trouble Walkin' ended prematurely with John Regan resigning after an April 1990 show in Las Vegas, Frehley didn't perform live for two years, until July 1992.
+Despite the return to a more traditional hard rock style, Trouble Walkin' continued the pattern of declining sales, and peaked at No. 102.
+After the tour for Trouble Walkin ended prematurely with John Regan resigning after an April 1990 show in Las Vegas, Frehley did not perform live for two years, until July 1992.

-One notable aspect of Trouble Walkin was the guest appearance of Peter Criss, who provided backing vocals on several tracks, along with Sebastian Bach and other members of Skid Row.
+One notable aspect of Trouble Walkin' was the guest appearance of Peter Criss, who provided backing vocals on several tracks, along with Sebastian Bach and other members of Skid Row.
 It was the first time Criss and Frehley had performed together on an album since Kiss' 1979 album, Dynasty, although Criss had shown up briefly at a Frehley's Comet show in Los Angeles in 1987, playing drums on a final encore of "Deuce".
-Frehley would return the favor by playing solos on Peter Criss' Cat #1 album on TNT Records, released in 1994.
+Frehley would return the favor by playing solos on Peter Criss' Cat 1 album on TNT Records, released in 1994.
 In contrast to the somewhat adversarial relationship Frehley had with Kiss (particularly Gene Simmons) throughout the 1980s, he and Criss had maintained good ties during the decade.
 In June 1995, Frehley's and Criss' bands embarked on the "Bad Boys Tour" with Scarlet on guitar, marking the end of Frehley's solo band for several years as Kiss shortly thereafter reunited and began touring together again.